 Which US President was/is the Best Golfer?

 Donald Trump is said to have the lowest handicap among presidential golfers.
-His handicap is reported to have gone as low as eleven at one point.
+His handicap is reported to have gone as low as eleven.
 Some critics claim that Trump is not all that honest in his scorekeeping ability.
-This certainly proves that at the Presidential level, there is nothing left uncriticized.
+This certainly proves that there is nothing left uncriticized at the presidential level.

 Which US Presidents Decided It Was Best To Stay Off The Course?

 After looking at the many golfing presidents, there were still several presidents who chose not to play for varying reasons.
-FDR was a great player in college and then was unable to play after contracting Polio.
+FDR was a great college player and then could not play after contracting polio.
 Richard Nixon learned how to play while working as the Vice President under Eisenhower, but he struggled socially on the golf course.
-It seemed too much pressure for him to focus on Golf and politics all at the same time.
+It seemed too much pressure for him to focus on golf and politics at the same time.

-More than any other sport, Golf, plays a part in Presidential history.
+More than any other sport, golf plays a role in presidential history.
 There is a putting green at the White House that has been removed and relocated a few times.
-Trump is said to have put in a full room golf simulator so he can work on his game indoors.
-There is no question that the level of stress these men deal with can be just as high as that putt for 79.
+Trump is said to have put in a full-room golf simulator so he can work on his game indoors.
+There is no question that the stress these men deal with can be just as high as that putt for 79.

-Will we see another President reach 1200 rounds during his time in the office?
-I highly doubt that with the demands of the job and the criticism from the American people that we will see that happen again.
+Will we see another president reach 1200 rounds during his time in office?
+I highly doubt that with the demands of the job and the criticism from the American people, we will see that happen again.
 The other thing that we must consider is how many terms each president had in office.
 For example, Obama golfed 333 times over two terms in office.
 Trump so far has only served one term in office.
 He would overtake Obama for golf if he ever serves a second term.

 What is your take on all of this?
-Should Presidents be playing as much Golf as they do?
+Should presidents be playing as much golf as they do?
 Presidents golfing stirs up a mix of reactions from the American people.
 If you enjoyed this article, learn about how many holes in one Tiger Woods has here.

 Nick Lomas is the founder of GolfSpan, an avid golfer, not quite a pro but has over 15-years of experience playing and coaching golfers from all over the world.
 His mission is to bring the golfing community a better experience then it comes to choosing the right golf gear, and finding the right set up for your game.